 Mark a many-to-one or one-to-one association as fetched temporarily to batch fetch these entities using a WHERE ..IN query.

-More recommendations on improving Doctrine performance are available on Doctrine website.
+More recommendations on improving Doctrine performance are available on the Doctrine website.

-MQ consumers may take up quite a lot of CPU time.
+MQ consumers can take up a lot of CPU time.
 To avoid this, consider moving consumers to a separate node, or have enough CPU cores in the main node.

 Using Blackfire, you can find and fix performance issues by using the following methods: